eddyystop/feathers-reduxify-authentication/README.md

 - React is a great declarative UI.
 - React-Router is a complete routing library for React by React.
 - There are several packages
-which handle authentication and authorization for redux and React-Router.
+which handle authentication and authorization for React-Router and Redux.

 This repo let's everyone work together easily.